Thewessen/NestedTables/README.md

     index   -- Index from where the data starts replacing the current head.
                (default None: end of head)
-    data    -- List containing the headings (default None). fill    -- Empty heading fill for excesive columns (default None).
+    data    -- List containing the headings (default None).
-               Note: if none given, the Table fill param is used!

 add_row()